What is an LLC Business: Everything You Need to Know

 Limited partnerships are entities that have “general partners” and “limited partners.”
 The general partners have managerial control over the partnership as well as full liability for partnership liabilities.
 Limited partners are not allowed to participate in managing the partnership, but they are protected from any person's liability for partnership losses or liabilities.

 Both general and limited partners share in the profits of the partnership according to the partnership agreement.
 Limited partnerships can provide tax deductions to employees, and can offer benefits like health insurance.
 General partners can also deduct pension plan expenses.
 While an LLC is governed by an Operating Agreement, an LP is governed by a Partnership Agreement that operates similarly.

 If you need help with forming an LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.